Saleh-Mumtaz/Proxy-Wars/first-order.md

 Put the following block in that file:

 Important!
-2789 is my ssh port, change yours and replace 2789 with it.
+2789 is my ssh port, change yourssh and replace 2789 with it.

 ```